IN THE NEWS

 Shannon shared that Ikigai’s founder Alvin Yang opened the lounge to make the most out of the office space rented for his digital marketing company iAesthetix.

-This article has been adapted from Biz Brunei which was originally published on 3 November 2019.
+This article has been republished for our audience which was originally published at Biz Brunei on 3 November 2019.